Herm Rohrig

-Herman Francis "Stumpy" Rohrig (March 19, 1918 – July 14, 2002) was a former player in the National Football League.
-He was drafted by the Green Bay Packers in the sixth round of the 1941 NFL Draft and would play three seasons with the team.
+Herman Francis "Stumpy" Rohrig (March 19, 1918 – July 14, 2002) was an American professional football player who played professionally in the National Football League (NFL).
+He was drafted by the Green Bay Packers in the sixth round of the 1941 NFL draft and would play three seasons with the team.
 Following his retirement as a player, he worked as an official and a scout in the NFL and serve as an alternate field judge for Super Bowl I. He also was a supervisor of officials for the Big Ten Conference, mentoring future NFL referee Jerry Markbreit and numerous others who reached the professional ranks.

-A graduate of Lincoln High School in Lincoln, Nebraska, he is an inductee in the Nebraska Sports Hall of Fame.
+A graduate of Lincoln High School in Lincoln, Nebraska, Rohrig was inducted into the Nebraska Sports Hall of Fame.